mlojko/ProductCatalog/README.md

 * To authenticate, make a call to the 'Login' endpoint with 'admin:admin' username:password combination.
 * Health check endpoint [http://localhost:8080/api/health](http://localhost:8080/api/health).
 * Health check UI endpoint [http://localhost:8080/healthcheck-ui](http://localhost:8080/healthcheck-ui).
-* Run the test cases from Visual Studio and make sure the DB container is up and running.
+* When running test cases from Visual Studio make sure the DB container is up and running.
+* You can observe rate limits on Login, and AddProduct, UpdateProduct, DeleteProduct endpoints.
+See the rate limits in AppSetting.json file.

 DB
 * If you want to inspect the database with DBeaver, use 'localhost' server name and port 1433.